matthewtownson/Python_KD4014/_episodes/13-numpy.md

 When analyzing data, though,
-we often want to look at variations in statistical values, such as the maximum inflammation per patient or the average inflammation per day.
+we often want to look at variations in statistical values, such as the maximum absorption per sample or the average absorption per wavelength.
 One way to do this is to create a new temporary array of the data we want, then ask it to do the calculation:

 ~~~
-patient_0 = data[0, :] # 0 on the first axis (rows), everything on the second (columns)
+sample_0 = data[0, :] # 0 on the first axis (rows), everything on the second (columns)
-print('maximum inflammation for patient 0:', patient_0.max())
+print('maximum absorption for sample 0:', sample_0.max())
 ~~~
 {: .language-python}

 ~~~
-maximum inflammation for patient 0: 18.0
+maximum absorption for sample 0: 10.0
 ~~~
 {: .output}